hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `threads_per_core` - (Required) The number of threads per physical core.
 To disable simultaneous multithreading (SMT) set this to 1.
 If unset, the maximum number of threads supported per core by the underlying processor is assumed.

+* `enable_nested_virtualization`- (Optional) Defines whether the instance should have nested virtualization enabled.
+Defaults to false.

 * `network_performance_config` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Network bandwidth tier configuration.

 <a name="network_performance_config"></a>The `network_performance_config` block supports: